Coca Cola is one of the most famous brands in the world and certainly one of, if not the, most famous soft drinks.

 When it comes to Pepsi Cola, the original “full fat” (for clarity, we use this phrase in its colloquial, ironic sense to mean full sugar!) version is vegan friendly.
 Pepsi Max is also vegan but perhaps slightly strangely, Diet Pepsi isn’t.

 In 2017, Pepsi stated that “Diet Pepsi is only suitable for vegetarians as it contain traces of ingredients that are not suitable for people following a vegan diet”.
 They didn’t confirm what ingredient there were traces of, but sadly for vegan fans of this zero-calorie Pepsi, it isn’t wholly plant-based.
+For our full article on Pepsi and the Pepsicode brand, check out Is Pepsi Vegan?

 When it comes to the various supermarket and small-brand colas that are out there, we recommend checking with the manufacturers if they aren’t specifically labelled as being vegan.
 Many will be, especially some of the newer, more upmarket brands and, for example, Fritz Kola state that all of their drinks are vegan.